Three vintage French postcards depicting a bouquet of...

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.

-Old French photograph of pretty young woman made by the photographer Henri Delgay in Toulouse in 1920s.
+Old French photograph of a middle class woman in the 1900s made by the photographer Emile Boulin in Orléans.

 These bills of exchange are financial instruments for loans between companies.
 Before the massive arrival of computers, these exchanges were carried out by hand as shown by these documents.
 The last photos shows the back of the bills of exchange.
-Each pack is very similar.

 Telegram addressed in 1891 to Georges Coulon President of the French Council of State.